PsuAstro528/project-template/proposal.md

 If you anticipate needing additional computing resources, describe your needs in more detail.
 Do you need help getting access to those resources?

-## Complete list of what programming languages, libraries and packages you will use, as well as the rationale of your choices.
+## List of what programming languages, libraries and packages you will use, as well as the rationale of your choices.
 (1 point)

 Programming language(s) to be used:

-Julia
+Julia:  Instructor recommended it as the best choice for modern numerical computing.

 List of any libraries/packages that you know will be needed for your project: